 At Vimeo OTT we see time and time again that publishers who build their audiences early are the most successful.
-Growing and nurturing a following on YouTube, social, or other platforms prior to a subscription launch helps with acquiring subscribers early on.
-Here are some tips to help you get a head start with pre-launch audience building.
+The tactics your channel uses to gain subscribers and build an audience should be unique to your brand and content offerings, but there are some tactics you can utilize to increase awareness early on.
+Building and nurturing an audience on YouTube, social media, or other platforms prior to a subscription launch will increase interest and ensure your launch is successful.
+Here are some tips to help you get a head start with pre-launch subscriber building.

 Use your social feeds wisely.
 Link to your site in your Twitter and Facebook bios, so you can establish credibility and build a baseline awareness with your social fans.
-This will come in handy when your launch date approaches, because you’ll already have a fanbase.
+This will come in handy when your launch date approaches because you have the ability to build an audience that may turn into subscribers.
 In the meantime, you can start building momentum and engaging with fans.

 Once you’ve launched you can set up private boards.
-These discussions can only be accessed by subscribers.
-It’s another way to incentivize followers to become customers.
+These discussions can only be accessed by subscribers and is another perk to joining your channel’s community of subscribers.

 If you are getting ready to launch a subscription, set up a special promo code for your existing followers.
 Send it out once your subscription is available.
 This allows your fans to receive a temporary discount for trying out your subscription.
 Remember when we talked about building up followers on social?
 You can create special promo codes for audiences on specific platforms as a way to reward them for following you from day one.

 Black&Sexy had a similar tactic.
-They had their network set at a lower price during the first week of their launch so many of their YouTube fans subscribed right away to take advantage of the savings.
+They had their network set at a lower price during the first week of their launch so they could gain subscribers by leveraging their YouTube fans who wanted to take advantage of the savings.

 If you are thinking about starting your own SVOD, head to our resources page for more tips and inspiration before your subscription launch.